JOVAN SCOTT LEWIS

 BRANDI THOMPSON SUMMERS

 Sharad Chari is a geographer who has worked between Marxist agrarian studies, historical ethnography, Black Marxism and Southern feminisms.
-He has been a fellow of the Michigan Society of Fellows, and has taught across geography, history and anthropology at the University of Michigan, the London School of Economics, and the University of the Witwatersrand (Wits), where he is affiliated to the Wits Institute for Social and Economic Research (WiSER) and the Oceanic Humanities in the Global South.
 Sharad is author of Fraternal Capital: Peasant-workers, self-made men and globalization in provincial India (2004), co-editor of The Development Reader (2008) and Other Geographies (2017), and is on the editorial team of Critical Times: Interventions in Global Critical Theory.
 His book in process, Apartheid Remains, is based on long-term resarch since 2002 in Durban, South Africa, in neighborhoods in an industrial-residential patchwork landscape, a valley that traps pollution and foists its burden on people racialized ‘Indian’ and ‘Coloured’ in South African racial capitalism, many of whom found radical political alternatives in coalitional Black politics.
-This book, and a series of articles on Black thought have opened two new areas of research.
-The first picks up on Black women's militancy and queer futurity during and after South Africa's unfinished revolution.
-The second interrogates the notion of 'oceanic economy,' revisiting Durban as part of the South African and Mozambican littoral, Mauritius, Reunion and Mayotte, in non-linear oceanic cross-currents linking the Black Atlantic to the Southern African Indian Ocean.
+This book, and a series of articles on Black thought have opened new areas of research on Black women's militancy and queer futurity during and after South Africa's unfinished revolution and on the notion of 'oceanic economy,' linking the Black Atlantic to the Southern African Indian Ocean.